seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 Fortune, she said, was no goddess, that had put
 such difference betwixt their two estates; Love no
 god, that would not extend his might, only where
+qualities were level; Dian no queen of virgins, that
+would suffer her poor knight surprised, without
+rescue in the first assault or ransom afterward.
-qualities were level; This she delivered in the most bitter touch of
+This she delivered in the most bitter touch of
 sorrow that e'er I heard virgin exclaim in: which I
 held my duty speedily to acquaint you withal;
 sithence, in the loss that may happen, it concerns